-Toyce Newton, vice-chair of the State Board, strives to eliminate the achievement gap.
+Toyce Newton, chair of the State Board, strives to eliminate the achievement gap.
 She says the state must continue to provide innovative and proven practices to help schools, communities, and families.
 "There cannot continue to be disparities based on factors such as race, gender, geography and socioeconomic conditions," she says.

 Newton was born in Crossett.
 She graduated from T.W.
 Daniel High School in Crossett and received a bachelor's degree and master's degree from Henderson State University in Arkadelphia.
 She is the president and chief executive officer of Phoenix Youth & Family Services Inc., a non-profit community development organization.
 She previously worked as a youth service coordinator for Delta Counseling Association and as a caseworker for the Department of Human Services.

 She is a recipient of the Martin Luther King Jr. Commission's Salute to Greatness Award and was chosen as one of the Democratic Party's African-American Women on the Move.

 Governor Mike Beebe appointed Newton to the State Board in 2009.
 Her term expires in 2016.
 She's proud that the board in 2010 voted to participate in the Common Core State Standards.

 Newton lives in Crossett with her husband Herman, and has three children.

 Mireya Reith, vice-chair of the State Board, diligently works to bring the inclusion of diverse perspectives to the development of Arkansas's education programs and policy analysis.
 "As someone who grew up in a bilingual home in Arkansas, I recognize that there are more than 40,000 students who speak languages other than English at home in the state, and their success in education is important for shrinking the state's achievement gap and improving graduation rates," Reith says.